Lab 0: Getting Started

 1) What Would Python Do?
 (WWPD)

-Enter the following in your terminal to begin this section:
+Enter the following in your terminal, which will run ok

 python3 ok -q python-basics -u